 Where's the "Cool" in Iced Tea?

-Americans love iced tea - 80 % of tea in America is served chilled rather than hot!
-Perhaps that's because ice tea was first served at the St. Louis, Missouri Exposition in 1904 when a British tea merchant, Richard Blechynden, tried to sell his hot brew on a very hot day, without success.
-He tried adding ice to his tea and it became an instant hit - now isn't that cool?
+Americans love iced tea - 80 % of this beverage in America is served chilled rather than hot!
+Perhaps that's because ice tea was first served at the St. Louis, Missouri Exposition in 1904 when a British merchant, Richard Blechynden, tried to sell his hot brew on a very hot day, without success.
+He tried adding ice and it became an instant hit - now isn't that cool?

-Start with this basic recipe, then experiment with the additional ingredients for flavored ice tea recipes.
+Start with this basic recipe, then experiment with the additional ingredients for flavored recipes.

 Basic Ice Tea Recipe

-Here's directions on how to make iced tea(more ice tea recipes below).
+Here's directions on how to make iced tea(more recipes below).

-• 5 teaspoons black, loose tea leaves or 5 bags of tea
+• 5 teaspoons black, loose leaves or 5 bags

 • 4 cups water

 Bring 2 cups of water to a boil.
-Remove kettle and pour over tea.
+Remove kettle and pour over leaves.
 Steep for about five minutes.
-Strain tea leaves or remove tea bags.
+Strain leaves or remove bags.
 Add 2 cups of cold water.
 Serve over ice.
 Yields One Quart

 Add sugar to the 2 cups of cold water and stir to dissolve.
 Chill until ready to combine with the hot water and tea.